ahmadhuss/laravel-work/README.md

 ```

 ### For the production:
 Currently, the production version is using [AWS S3](https://aws.amazon.com/s3) for the storage.
 If you want to use this repo and deploy it to other services like shared hosting or somewhere else.
-You can configure these 2 lines inside the `ProductController.php` accordiing to your production environment.
+You can configure these 2 lines inside the `ProductController.php` according to your production environment.

 Currently:
 ```